topfreegames/pitaya-admin/README.md

     return &protos.Doc{Doc: string(doc)}, nil
 }
 ```

-  The boolean inside `flag` passed to `pitaya.Documentation` specifies if the documentation will have protobuff message names.
+  The boolean inside `flag` passed to `pitaya.Documentation` specifies if the documentation will have protobuf message names.
 Note that in order to pitaya admin RPC to work, documentation **must** have protos name.

 ## **Kick Users**